 We would like to know if you have been impacted by excessive motorcycle noise.
-Complete our short survey below and tell us about your experiences.
+Tell us about your experiences.

 The EPA Victoria states that noise pollution is sound at a level which is annoying, distracting or physically harmful.
 It is an offence to own or use a vehicle that exceeds noise limits in the vehicle emissions regulations.